Christmas at home is cancelled for evacuated Iceland residents after volcano eruption

 It didn’t deter tourists heading towards the volcanic eruption on Iceland’s Reykjanes Peninsula to take selfies, wedding pictures and even film music videos.

 “Honestly, sleeping next to an active volcano is an experience beyond something I can put into words.
 It was very spiritual even though I’m not a religious person.
-But this current eruption I’ve seen only from about 5km away through my drone.”
+But this current eruption I’ve seen only from about five kilometres away through my drone.”

-Rock musician Guðjón and his wife Ayça Erişkin, who recently had their first child, said they had decided not to go back to Grindavik despite setting up their family home there after the first 5.2magnitude earthquake rocked the town.
+Rock musician Gudjon and his wife Ayca Eriskin, who recently had their first child, said they had decided not to go back to Grindavik despite setting up their family home there after the first 5.2-magnitude earthquake rocked the town.

 He told The Independent: “It’s a strange feeling, it was shocking and a bit scary at first, but at the moment it is looking like the town will be okay, so there is also a sense of relief of this finally starting.”

-On whether other Grindavikings were looking to return to the town just 4km away from the eruption, he replied: “Definitely not before Christmas, but yes, if there won’t be any major shifts or changes to the flow -it is looking like people could be back there sometime soon.”
+On whether other Grindavik residents were looking to return to the town just two and a half miles away from the eruption, he replied: “Definitely not before Christmas, but yes, if there won’t be any major shifts or changes to the flow, it is looking like people could be back there sometime soon.”

 He says it is a relief that the eruption did not occur in a worse place.